 Another Luigi Vanvitelli production, this long, leafy seaside strip was originally built for Bourbon royalty.
 Called the Passeggio Reale...

 Exposed-brick walls, ambient lighting and bottle-lined shelves set a cosy scene at Chiaia's best-loved wine bar – just look for the...

 Discerning palates flock here for sublimely fresh seafood, a 250-strong wine list and impeccable service.
 Tease the taste buds with the...

 Riviera di Chiaia 200 · interesting places nearby

 Museo Pignatelli information

-Bought and extended by the Rothschilds in 1841, the villa became home to the Duke of Monteleone, Diego Aragona Pignatelli Cortes, in 1867, before his granddaughter Rosina Pignatelli donated it (and its treasures) to the state.
-Permanent collection highlights include a fine collection of local and foreign porcelain in the Salotto Verde (Green Room), and a leather-lined smoking room.
-You'll find the Banco di Napoli's treasures in the basement, its collection of mainly 17th- to 19th-century Neapolitan works including Francesco Solimena's masterpiece painting Agar e l'angelo (Hagar and the Angel; 1695–99).
-The first floor hosts around three temporary exhibitions annually – a recent show focussed on vintage Japanese photography.
+Bought and extended by the Rothschilds in 1841, Villa Pignatelli became home to the Duke of Monteleone, Diego Aragona Pignatelli Cortes, in 1867, before his granddaughter Rosina Pignatelli donated it (and its treasures) to the state.
+Permanent-collection highlights include a small yet fine array of local and foreign porcelain in the Salotto Verde (Green Room), and a leather-lined smoking room (known as the Biblioteca).
+The 1st floor hosts a handful of temporary exhibitions annually.